CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 </tbody>
 </table>

+### Small Cards

+Small cards are most effective at providing a quick view of the performance or statistical value of a given aspect of your network.
+They are commonly comprised of an icon to identify the aspect being monitored, summary performance or statistics in the form of a graph and/or counts, and often an indication of any related events.
+Other content items may be present.
+Some examples include a Devices Inventory card, a Switch Inventory card, an Alarm Events card, an Info Events card, and a Network Health card, as shown here:

+{{<figure src="/images/netq/access-data-small-group-230.png" width="700">}}

+### Medium Cards

+Medium cards are most effective at providing the key measurements for a given aspect of your network.
+They are commonly comprised of an icon to identify the aspect being monitored, one or more key measurements that make up the overall performance.
+Often additional information is also included, such as related events or components.
+Some examples include a Devices Inventory card, a Switch Inventory card, an Alarm Events card, an Info Events card, and a Network Health card, as shown here.
+Compare these with their related small- and large-sized cards.

+{{<figure src="/images/netq/access-data-medium-group-230.png" width="700">}}

+### Large Cards

+Large cards are most effective at providing the detailed information for monitoring specific components or functions of a given aspect of your network.
+These can aid in isolating and resolving existing issues or preventing potential issues.
+They are commonly comprised of detailed statistics and graphics.
+Some large cards also have tabs for additional detail about a given statistic or other related information.
+Some examples include a Devices Inventory card, an Alarm Events card, and a Network Health card, as shown here.
+Compare these with their related small- and medium-sized cards.

+{{<figure src="/images/netq/card-inventory-switches-lg-400.png" width="600">}}

+{{<figure src="/images/netq/card-alarm-events-lg-400.png" width="600">}}

+{{<figure src="/images/netq/card-network-health-lg-400.png" width="600">}}

+### Full-Screen Cards

+Full-screen cards are most effective for viewing all available data about an aspect of your network all in one place.
+When you cannot find what you need in the small, medium, or large cards, it is likely on the full-screen card.
+Most full-screen cards display data in a grid, or table; however, some contain visualizations.
+Some examples include All Events card and All Switches card, as shown here.

+{{<figure src="/images/netq/card-all-events-fs-400.png" width="700">}}

+{{<figure src="/images/netq/card-inventory-switch-fs-400.png" width="700">}}

 ## Card Workflows

 The UI provides a number of card workflows.
-Card workflows focus on a particular aspect of your network and are a linked set of each size card-a small card, a medium card, one or more large cards, and one or more full screen cards.
+Card workflows focus on a particular aspect of your network and are a linked set of each size card &mdash; a small card, a medium card, one or more large cards, and one or more full screen cards.
 The following card workflows are available:

 - **Network Health**: networkwide view of network health
 - **Devices|Switches**: health of a given switch